adrianosotos/animes/README.md

 # Animes

-This a anime app which lists animes based on a searched query and also offers a page with more information about the selected anime.
+This an anime app which lists animes based on a searched query and also offers a page with more information about the selected anime.

 Live: https://animes-mu.vercel.app/